Milton line: Service expansion

+An objective of the update to The Big Move was to align The Big Move with GO 2020, a transportation plan published by GO Transit in 2008.
+GO 2020 called for all-day 30-minute service to Meadowvale with bus connections to Milton.
+It also proposed 15-minutes service to Meadowvale in peak periods with express service during high-demand periods.
+Reports cited "significant infrastructure and operational challenges that mean it will not be possible to deliver two-way, all-day service all the way to Milton in the 15-year time horizon.
+Additional tracks and potentially numerous grade separations are necessary are a prerequisite to the expansion of service to Milton.
+The construction is especially challenging through built-up areas.
+This rail corridor is largely owned by CPR, a private third party operating freight rail.
+Their approval is required for any service and infrastructure expansion.
+Two-way, all-day service can be delivered to Meadowvale in the 15-year timeframe, but the full extension to Milton can only be delivered over the 25-year horizon."

 In 2017, at a Region of Halton planning and public works committee meeting Halton Region director of planning and chief planning official Ron Glenn said, "The timing for the Milton two-way, all-day GO is in the post 25-year horizon.
 Interestingly enough, we had a discussion with Metrolinx this week about creating a focus group on getting a defined time for the two-way, all-day GO service in Milton as a priority."
 The information was shared with regional councillors at a February 8 planning and public works committee.
 On February 17, Metrolinx, through Halton MPP Indira Naidoo-Harris, challenged that assertion, saying, "Metrolinx is not aware of any sources that would lead to the information that was posted in the Milton Canadian Champion article.
 We are still working toward better service on the Milton GO line."